Frequently Asked Questions

 The application fee is set by the Graduate School and cannot be waived.
 If you do not pay the fee at the time that you apply, your file will be held inactive.

-Our program is full-time only.
+Our program is full-time and in-person only.
 The nature of a doctoral program, with its focus on research and academic placement, requires the student to work closely with faculty.
 Part-time or distance learning programs do not provide these close connections.

 Yes, we require either GMAT or GRE scores for all applicants.
 Scores must be less than five years old.